 After being attacked by an angry kraken, the One Winged Osprey is lost at sea.
 Food is running low for you and your fellow pirates, and there won’t be a rescue any time soon.
 To make matters worse, there seems to be a group of cannibals on board, making their way through the crew at night, one by one…

-Osprey Adrift is a card game of social deduction, deception, and cannibalism set aboard the fictional pirate ship, the One Winged Osprey, during the golden age of piracy.
+Osprey Adrift is a card game of deduction, deception, and cannibalism set aboard the fictional pirate ship, the One Winged Osprey, during the golden age of piracy.
 Each player takes the role of a hungry pirate who is either sane of mind, or a cannibal.
 If you’re sane, it’s up to you to figure out who the cannibals are so you can force them to walk the plank.
 And if you’re a cannibal?
 Convince the sane that you’re one of them so you can turn them into your next dinner…

 - 1 Rulebook

-- Over 140 Cards
+- 164 Cards